mlincoln1205/all_booked/README.md

-# README
+# All Booked

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Targets
+* Create a reservations application, which connects to external portals (e.g. Booking.com, Expedia....), then make possible to handle the informations internally with security and high performance;

+* Create nice reports and statistics about the revenues, Revpar, ocupation and management tools.

+Technical details
-* Ruby version
+* Ruby version: 3.1.0

-* System dependencies

-* Configuration
+* Rails version: 7.0.8

-* Database creation

-* Database initialization
+* Database: Postgresql

-* How to run the test suite
+* How to run the test suite: $rspec spec/path

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...